DETAILED ACTION

 The USPTO Internet website contains terminal disclaimer forms which may be used.
 Please visit www.uspto.gov/patent/patents-forms.
 The actual filing date of the application in which the form is filed determines what form (e.g., PTO/SB/25, PTO/SB/26, PTO/AIA /25, or PTO/AIA /26) should be used.
 A web-based eTerminal Disclaimer may be filled out completely online using web-screens.
 An eTerminal Disclaimer that meets all requirements is auto-processed and approved immediately upon submission.
 For more information about eTerminal Disclaimers, refer to www.uspto.gov/patents/apply/applying-online/eterminal-disclaimer.

-Claims 1-9, 11, 13, 15-18 and 20 of the instant application 18/675,233 (“the patent application”) rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-11, 14 and 15 of U.S. Patent No. 12,044,194 (“the patent”) in view of Powell and Bowden.
+Claims 1-7, 9, 13, 15-18, 20 and 21 of the instant application 18/675,233 (“the patent application”) rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-11, 14 and 15 of U.S. Patent No. 12,044,194 (“the patent”) in view of Powell, Bowden and Major.
 Although the claims at issue are not identical, they are not patentably distinct because the claims of the patent in view of prior art references Powell and Bowden make obvious the claims of the application.

-Regarding claim 1 of the patent application, the patent claim 1 claims (see top and middle) a propulsion system, the propulsion system comprising a rotating element, a stationary element; an inlet between the rotating element and the stationary element, wherein the inlet passes radially inward of the stationary element; wherein the stationary element comprises a plurality of vanes; and wherein the inlet leads to an inlet duct containing a ducted fan having an axis of rotation and a plurality of blades; and wherein the inlet duct divides into a first duct and a second duct, separate from the first duct in addition to other further limitations.
+Regarding claim 1 of the patent application, the patent claim 1 claims (see top and middle) a propulsion system, the propulsion system comprising a rotating element, a stationary element; an inlet between the rotating element and the stationary element, wherein the inlet passes radially inward of the stationary element; wherein the stationary element comprises a plurality of vanes; and wherein the inlet leads to an inlet duct containing a ducted fan having an axis of rotation and a plurality of blades; and wherein the inlet duct divides into a first duct and a second duct, separate from the first duct in addition to other further limitations; wherein the first duct is in fluid communication with a core gas turbine engine (one of ordinary skill would understand claim 1, ll.
+1-2 to represent a core gas turbine engine), the core gas turbine engine comprising a booster, the ducted fan is a first stage of the booster, the inlet duct divides into the first duct and the second duct at a position downstream of the ducted fan and upstream of remaining booster stages downstream of the first stage.
 It is noted that one of ordinary skill would understand, regarding the patent claim 1, (1) the inlet to be before the inlet duct and thus the inlet leads to the inlet duct, and (2) a ducted fan to have an axis of rotation.
-The patent does not claim in claim 1, the ducted fan disposed at a same axial location as the stationary element and radially inward of the stationary element; and wherein the vanes are unducted vanes.
+The patent does not claim in claim 1, the ducted fan disposed at a same axial location as the stationary element and radially inward of the stationary element; wherein the vanes are unducted vanes; and wherein the booster includes a plurality of variable inlet guide vanes disposed in the first duct between the unducted fan and the remaining booster stages.

 Powell teaches (see fig. 1) a ducted fan 16 disposed at a same axial location (see fig. 1 and see par.
 35) as a stationary element 50 and radially inward (see fig. 1) of the stationary element 50.